LocationSanyuanqiao, Sanyuan Bridge, Chaoyang, China, 100028

 Design TeamKangshuo Tang, Miao Zhang, Guat Hong Chua, Yunzhu Ji

-From the architect.
+Text description provided by the architects.
 Beijing Yuanyang Express We+ Co-working SpaceBeijing Yuanyang Express We+ Co-working Space is located at Block D, Yuanyang Express, Sanyuan Bridge, Chaoyang District, which used to be bottom business section of the apartment building.
 The client intends to transfer this space into a brand of co-working space and offline-activity area, as well as to explore the possibility of future workplace.

 This Co-working Space covers an area of about 800 square metre, divided into first level, second level and underground level.
 At the beginning stage of the project, a research -based design method was introduced in by the architects, with large amount of case studies and precedent analyses, which approached to the solution of a flexible space-sharing model.